Cikguseven/Drop-test/README.md

-# drop test for wings
+# Drop test for wings

-This programme uses the Servo Library to control the PWM value sent to a brushless motor.
+Programme uses the Servo Library to control the Pulse-width modulation (PWM) value sent to a brushless motor.
 It was used to test the drop time of wings A1 to A4 at different PWM values.